 Connect your client applications to ZDM Proxy

-The ZDM Proxy is designed to look and feel very much like a conventional Cassandra® cluster.
+ZDM Proxy is designed to be similar to a conventional Apache Cassandra® cluster.
 You communicate with it using the CQL query language used in your existing client applications.
-It understands the same messaging protocols used by Cassandra, DataStax Enterprise (DSE) server and DataStax Astra DB.
+It understands the same messaging protocols used by Cassandra, DataStax Enterprise (DSE), and Astra DB.
 As a result, most of your client applications won’t be able to distinguish between connecting to ZDM Proxy and connecting directly to your Cassandra cluster.

 On this page, we explain how to connect your client applications to a Cassandra cluster.
 We then move on to discuss how this process changes when connecting to a ZDM Proxy.
 We conclude by describing two sample client applications that serve as real-world examples of how to build a client application that works effectively with ZDM Proxy.

-These drivers provide a native implementation of the messaging protocols used to communicate with a Cassandra or DSE cluster or Astra DB.
-They allow you to execute queries, iterate through results, access metadata about your cluster, and perform other related activities.
+You can use Cassandra drivers to connect your client applications to Cassandra, DSE, HCD, and Astra DB.
+With drivers, you can allow execute queries, iterate through results, access metadata about your cluster, and perform other related activities.

 This approach offers the benefit of allowing each project to provide an API that makes the most sense for the language or platform on which it’s implemented.
 Unfortunately it also means there is some variation between languages.
 With that in mind, the following pseudocode provides reasonable guidance for understanding how a client application might use one of the drivers.